 Where We Are

-The following list of organizations are integral collaborators to the movement of inclusive schools;
+The following list of organizations are integral collaborators and supporters to the movement of inclusive schools;

 - Association for Middle Level Education (AMLE)